I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 He tested the resolve of teetotallers by leaving them shares in companies involved in the alcohol business.

-The Ontario Jockey Club is an august body whose membership is drawn from society’s upper crust, so Millar left shares in the club to one very unsavoury character who existing members would find repellent.
+The Ontario Jockey Club is an august body whose membership is drawn from society’s upper crust, so Millar left shares in the club to one very unsavoury character who existing members found repellent.
 He also bequeathed shares to two opponents of racetrack gambling.

 But, it was Clause 9 of the will that caused the most fuss; it was the legacy that triggered a race to conceive.